Jay0494/Elijah_Okpako_Data_analyst_portfolio/README.md

 - **Sales Analysis Dashboard**: An interactive dashboard analyzing sales data to identify best selling and profitable car models .
 - **Enhancing customer service performance**: This project focuses on analyzing the customer service performance of PhoneNow by examining various metrics related to call handling, customer satisfaction, and agent performance.
 - **Customer Churn**: This project's objective is to uncover trends and provide actionable recommendations to improve customer retention, satisfaction, and loyalty for Chinooks' sustained growth.
+- **Social buzz Project**:Social Buzz is a leading social media platform that connects users with content spanning various categories, fostering vibrant discussions and interactions.
+To better understand user engagement and improve the overall user experience, I conducted an in-depth analysis of user behavior across different content categories, sentiment scores, reaction types, and content formats.

 **Key Skills:**